 Council shall encourage members of the public to submit issues and/or concerns to the appropriate board or commission prior to Council considering the matter.
-(Source: Community Engagement Sub-Element 7.2C.5(a))
+(Source: General Plan Policy CV-1.3)

-Board and commission members with individual concerns of a non-operational nature may seek guidance in any of the following ways:
+Board and commission members with individual concerns of a nonoperational nature may seek guidance in any of the following ways:

-(I) Consult with the board/commission chair.
-If possible, this is the preferred course of action.
+- i.
+Consult with the board/commission chair.
+If possible, this is the preferred course of action. - ii.
+Consult with the Mayor.